tdmeye19/DataViz_Final_Project/updates.md

 I fixed the rank variable, and created my Shiny app.
 I had to figure out how to put tabs, and then how to add output to each tab.
 I also had to check to make sure that the club variables in all the data sets were named the same so that the input will go between tabs correctly.

+## March 28 Beginning of Class

+Over the weekend I included conferences, and added the team value data set, which I have yet to put into a tab on the app.
+I had trouble figuring out how to have someone see the conference table only.